 We welcome your participation in the discussions throughout this website.
-There is no “members only” or closed area.
+There is no “registered students/members only” area.
 Our hope is to foster edifying exchanges for the benefit of anyone interested in biblical studies, and to pursue together answers to the questions we have about the biblical texts and themes we are studying.
 Our ultimate aim in all our study is to build up the Body of Christ in charity and unity and truth.
 With that in mind, please follow these guidelines if you wish to comment here:

 1. Since truth and love go together, make sure your comments arise from a genuine love for the persons to whom (or about whom) you are writing.
 It is a good habit to pray for the person to whom (or about whom) you are writing both before and after you write your comment.
 Pray that you will be united with this person in the Body of Christ.
 If you are criticizing another participant’s interpretation or claim or position, address your criticism to that person in the second-person; don’t speak about that person in the third-person.
 Speaking about another participant as though that person is not present is impolite, and suggests that you wish only to criticize a person rather than to be reconciled with that person in the truth.